Integrative Counsellor: Kate Collinson

 Therapy can be for as long or short as you like, there is no expectation and we will regularly check-in about the process as we work together.
 I am available both online, nationwide, and in-person, based in Bristol.

-To get in touch, please send an email to: zoedorantherapy@gmail.com or to read a bit more about my practice visit: zoedoranpsychotherapy.com
+To get in touch, please send an email to: zoedorantherapy@gmail.com or to read a bit more about me and my practice visit: zoedoranpsychotherapy.com

 Share: